JGiubardo/Looper/README.md

 # Looper
 A script for repeating music seamlessly and endlessly, designed with video game music in mind.
+This has been modified to output a text file with loop points, instead of playing the file.

 ## Installation
 This script requires Python 3 to run, along with the NumPy and mpg123 packages.